verrazzano/docs/content/en/docs/setup/mc-install/_index.md

 ---
-title: "Install Multicluster Verrazzano"
+title: "Install Verrazzano in a Multicluster Environment"
-description: "Install Verrazzano in a multicluster environment"
+description: "Learn how to install Verrazzano in a multicluster environment"
-weight: 2
+weight: 3
 draft: false
 aliases:
   - /docs/setup/install/mc-install